wp-plugins/backup-scheduler/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.5.1 =
+* BUG: improve the summary mail
+* NEW: indicate if the FTP transfer has been successful in the backend
+* NEW: few enhancement in the framework

 = 1.5.0 =
 * Major improvement of the database backup